 What’s more do you ask?
 As per the promise made to simplify Bible, Greene and his team are devoted to translating the language in a way that it is more regulated for this century and the thick paper that the book will be printed on, will be supplied by four centuries old Australian mill.

 During another interview with Inc.com, Greene admits the various responses that he received.
 This distinct idea raised eyebrows from both, literary and religious academia.

 In his defense, he explains, “In the Isaiah Scroll, one of the oldest versions of the Hebrew bible, we see the greatest inspiration for the page layout of Bibliotheca and there is just writing—no distractions.
 When something goes viral, everyone responds to it and I’ve gotten every kind of response that you can possibly imagine, from overwhelmingly positive to people who think I am the spawn of Satan.”

 Lessons to learn

-- Change the static- One of the fundamental principle of the science of entrepreneurship, is the principle of changing the static.
+- Change the static- One of the fundamental principles of the science of entrepreneurship is the principle of changing the static.
 In the case of Bibliotheca, Greene decided to revamp centuries old eternal sacred book, Bible, which will never run out of demand.
 What drives the idea is the sheer labor a person puts in, to savor a religious book.
-Innovating, to ease the pain of understanding a book, is Greene’s smart idea.
+Innovating, to ease the pain of understanding a book is Greene’s smart idea.